 Ironing Board Pads and Covers

 You can quickly refurbish your old ironing board by making new padding for it with the old towel.
-Old blankets are the best for padding, but old towels do well too.
-Lay the old ironing cover on your towel and cut it out according to the size.
-Take a sheet and cut it a little extra than the board size to cover the board’s sides and make a drawstring pouch.
+Of course, old blankets are the best for padding, but old towels do well too.
+First, lay the old ironing cover on your towel and cut it out according to the size.
+Next, take a sheet and cut it a little extra than the board size to cover the board’s sides and make a drawstring pouch.
 It’s a handy DIY for your ironing board and saves you the money you would have otherwise invested in a new ironing board.

 It is yet another excellent idea that doesn’t require much sewing skill.
 Take at least two towels and just cut each of them into two halves to have four squares.
 Now sew them together to make a blanket.
 You can even use your imagination to alternate the pieces’ colors to give them a good pattern.
 Moreover, you can attach another towel to it to make a giant blanket.
 Roll it up and keep it in the picnic basket.